gverni/vitality/README.md

 DISCLAIMER: THIS PROJECT IS NOT ENDORSED IN ANY WAY BY VITALITY

 # Vitality chrome extension
-Chrome extension to create stats from Vitality point statement.
-This extension aims to use the data in the point statement to create better stats.
+Let's be honest....
+Vitality website is not the most compelling website.
+This extension was born to give to browser users a better experience with checking their vitality points.

 # Roadmap
-* Create page with weekly points (for 1+ users)
+* Create page with weekly points (done!)
+* Auto-login feature (done!)
 * Create "streaks" stats
-* Autodetect of login into Vitality website
 * ...

 # URLs